 SASI's mission is to support the efforts of older adults to remain in their homes: we make living easier.

 SASI was founded in 1975 as Seniors Action Service, Inc., to help older adults remain in the community.
 SASI originally focused on providing skills training for older displaced workers who had been recently downsized.
 Training as home aides was added later.
-Today one of SASI’s core programs is as a licensed home care agency, providing affordable home care that enables older adults to remain at home, where they want to be, sometimes avoiding unneeded institutionalization.
+Today one of SASI’s core programs is as a licensed home care agency, providing affordable home care that enables older adults to remain at home, where they want to be.
 SASI also participates as a respite provider with Age Options, the area Agency on Aging (a distributer of funds through the Older Americans Act) for suburban Cook County.

 As a nonprofit, SASI keeps rates affordable by supplementing the true cost of care with fundraised dollars.